Quick Answer

 Related: Affiliate Network Payout Structures: Performance-Based Commission Models for Publisher Partners.

 Once deduction ownership is set, the next decision is timing.
 You need to define what makes a payout final and what event counts as disbursed.
 Use one timing model per product line, define it explicitly, and keep the same rule in your ledger, support tooling, and recipient messaging.
-The provided sources do not establish one model as universally best, so treat these as internal operating patterns.
+Treat these as internal operating patterns rather than universal standards.

 Use this model when the pre-release quote or pricing event is your control point for the payout amount.
 Record the calculation snapshot, quote identifier if applicable, selected rail, and release timestamp together so the locking moment is traceable.